huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   Please following [reference](https://developer.huaweicloud.com/intl/en-us/endpoint?all)
   Changing this will create a new MapReduce cluster resource.

-* `name` - (Required, String, ForceNew) Specifies the name of the MapReduce cluster.
+* `name` - (Required, String) Specifies the name of the MapReduce cluster.
 The name can contain 2 to 64 characters, which may consist of letters, digits, underscores (_) and hyphens (-).
-Changing this will create a new MapReduce cluster resource.

 * `version` - (Required, String, ForceNew) Specifies the MapReduce cluster version.
 The valid values are `MRS 1.9.2` , `MRS 3.0.5` and `MRS 3.1.0`.
 Changing this will create a new MapReduce cluster resource.